Nigeria Christian / Muslim Conflict

 After colonization, a number of the minorities, including the Gbagyi, who are the indigenes (first occupants) of the area where Kaduna city developed, converted to Catholicism and various Protestant sects.
 The emir of Zazzau, however, continued to assert his jurisdiction over Middle Belt minorities.

 In the Northwest, core of the old North, some emirates-for example, Sokoto, Katsina, and Kano-retain much of their old authority.
-Others, such as Zazzau, have recently lost control over areas they formerly claimed, and their authority may be waning.
+Others, such as Zazzau, had lost control over areas they formerly claimed, and their authority may be waning.
 By contrast, minority groups in southern Kaduna State such as the Byagyi, have, as part of the same recent events, gained recognition as new "indigenous" governments.
 Still others-for example, the newly minted Emirate of Dutse (1990)-may lack, at least at the emirate level, the authority associated with governance structures in the original seven Hausa states (Daura, Kano, Rano, Gobir, Biram [Sokoto], Zamfara, and Zazzau [Zaria]).

 The situation in Kano is both simpler and more complex than that in other locations in northern Nigeria.
 Although the vast majority of the population is Muslim (perhaps as much as 90-95 %), many different Islamic sects coexist in the city.
 The traditional sects, all of which are followers of Sunni Islam, include the Qadriyya, the Tijaniyya, the Tariqa, the Malikiya, the Ahmadiya, and the Islamiya.
 Another group is the Da'awa (some use the term to designate a separate sect, some use it as a synonym for hisba-the group that enforces shari'a provisions-while still others use it to denote the preaching arm of the hisba).